Visit Nice, Provence

 Exploring Nice

 Despite its size Nice is an easy city to explore, with most places of interest focussed around the central area.
 If you are arriving by train you should use Nice Ville train station, then follow the Rue Jean Medecin to reach the center (by tram or about a 20 minute walk).
-Broadly speaking the most visited areas include:

 The Beach and the Promenade des Anglais

 Perhaps the best known symbol of Nice is the Promenade des Anglais, a broad and very popular seafront walk several kilometres long that heads west from the city center.
-Towards the old town the promenade becomes the Quai des Etats Unis.
+Towards the old town the promenade becomes the Quai des Etats-Unis.
+The promenade is used and enjoyed by joggers, cyclists (there is an allocated cycle path), and many people just enjoying the view and the sunshine.

 Grand houses (often now hotels and apartments) line the Promenade des Anglais for a few hundred metres west of Nice centre until you reach the Massena Palace, now a museum containing various interesting historical artefacts, and the Hotel Negresco.
 On the beach itself there are several cafes and restaurants.

-(If you are booking a hotel on or near the Promenade des Anglais you should be sure you are aware how far it is from the city center - it could be a long walk!)
+Beyond the Hotel Negresco (further to the west), although the promenade continues for several kilometres the buildings are more recent and of less interest, although the beach continues.
+Note that if you are booking a hotel on or near the Promenade des Anglais you should be sure you are aware how far the hotel is from the city centre or you might have a long walk each morning!

 Ponchettes and Cours Saleya market

-These traditional fishing cottages have been preserved as a symbol of 'old Nice' and called the Ponchettes appear slightly out of place in the center of such an upmarket resort - it is remarkable that at no point have they been pulled down to build luxury hotels here!
+Heading inland from the Quai des Etats Unis towards the town centre you will notice a row of low cottages that have now partly renovated to hold cafes and art galleries.
+These traditional fishing cottages have been preserved as a symbol of 'old Nice' and called the Ponchettes.
+They appear slightly out of place in the center of such an upmarket resort, and it is remarkable that at no point have they been pulled down to build luxury hotels!

-Best known for its flowers (although other things are also available) the colourful market along the Cours Saleya will distract you, but be sure to also look at the buildings that line the street - there are a good number of interesting and picturesque highlights along the street, particularly to the east around Place Charles Felix.
-This street is always lively, morning and night.
+Behind the Ponchettes is one of the most famous markets in France, the Marché aux Fleurs on Cours Saleya.
+Best known for its flowers, the colours of the market will distract you, but be sure to also look at the buildings that line the street: there are a good number of interesting and picturesque highlights here, particularly to the east around Place Charles Felix.
+Cours Saleya is always lively, morning and night.

 At the western end of Cours Saleya continue a short distance along Rue Saint-Francois de Paule to see the baroque church of the same name and also the grand entrance to the 19th century Nice Opera House.
 If there is an opera showing during your stay take advantage of it!
 The interior of the 19th century opera house is allso impressively ornate.